dinhomathias/Amc/Transition-guide-to-Version-14.0.md

 2. Already instantiated filters that don't need arguments are now in `SCREAMING_SNAKE_CASE`, e.g. `filters.TEXT`.
 Filter *classes* that do need arguments to be used are now in `CamelCase`, e.g. `filters.User`.
 3. For filters that are closely related, we now use a namespace class to group them.
 For example, `filters.Document` can not be used in `MessageHandler`.
 To filter for messages with *any* document attached, use `filters.Document.ALL` instead.

+Moreover, filters are no longer callable.
+To check if a filter accepts an update, use the new syntax `my_filter.check_update(update)` instead.

 ### `JobQueue`

 #### New arguments `{chat, user}_id`